ScienceComputing/Python_Programming/Data_Structure_Algorithm/Recursion.md

 - What is recursion?
   - Recursive function refers to a **function calling itself**
-  - We can substitute the most loops with recursion
+  - We can replace most loops with recursion

 - Factorial example
 ```